 Schneider, T., Lapointe, F., Stein, R., Balascio, N., Perren, B., D'Andrea, W.J., Bradley, R.S. (in prep.).
 A promising archive of High Arctic Holocene temperature variability: lake sediments from Peary Land, North Greenland.
 Geophysical Research Letters.

 More information about the Greenland project can be found on wandeldal.org.

 Past climate variability from SE and N Greenland lake sediments: exploring the potential of sedimentary lipid biomarkers combined with novel hyperspectral imaging techniques (2019-2021), SNSF-project page

-I was awarded an SNSF early Postdoc.Mobility fellowship (2019-2021), which allowed me to conduct this project at the Climate System Research Center (CSRC) and the Biogeochemistry Laboratory (BGC Lab) at UMass, Amherst, MA, where I was hosted by Prof. Dr. Isla S. Castañeda, and Prof. Dr. Raymond S. Bradley.
+The SNSF early Postdoc.Mobility fellowship (2019-2021) allowed me to join the Climate System Research Center (CSRC) and the Biogeochemistry Laboratory (BGC Lab) at UMass, Amherst, MA, where I was hosted by Prof. Dr. Isla S. Castañeda, and Prof. Dr. Raymond S. Bradley.

 Zhao, B., Castañeda, I.S., Salacup, J.M., Thomas, E.K., Daniels, W.C., Schneider, T., de Wet, G.A., Bradley, R.S.
 (2022).
 Prolonged Drying Trend Coincident with the Demise of Norse Settlement, Southern Greenland.
 Science Advances. doi: https://doi.org/10.1126/sciadv.abm4346